 What are Stem Cells?

 Stem cells are the building blocks for any type of living organism.
 They have the ability for self-renewal and replication, capable of forming any type of tissue or organ in the body.
 Adult stem cells from one organ are capable of forming tissue for another organ, which is called plasticity.
 It has been found that adult stem cells are capable of being transferred into any one single organ of the body.

 Stem Cell Treatment for Chronic Obstructive Pulmonary Disorder

 In the case of chronic obstructive pulmonary disorder, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in the patient’s venous blood.
 Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
 During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are then isolated.
-Then they are given back to the patient intravenously or through the use of a nebulizer.
+Then they are given back to the patient intravenously.
 To many people’s surprise, the treatment is minimally invasive and typically an outpatient procedure.
 These procedures should be performed in a clinical setting under the supervision of a trained professional.
 It takes a physician that has sought specific training to perform stem cell therapy adequately and safely.
 If you would like to find out more about our available treatment options for chronic obstructive pulmonary disorder, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.